 Science-based solutions for optimum dairy performance

-Adding Selko LactiBute to the ration increases milk production while increasing fat and protein levels at the same time.
+Adding Selko LactiBute to the ratio increases milk production while increasing fat and protein levels at the same time.
 This results in an increase of Energy Corrected Milk of 0.85-1 kg per head per day.

 IntelliBond’s increased bioavailability and the positive impact on fibre digestion and gut barrier function support well-being and optimizes animal productivity of dairy cows.